-Performance-based aerodrome operating minimum (PBAOM). † A lower aerodrome operating minimum, for a given take-off, approach or landing operation, than is available when using a basic aircraft.
+Performance-based aerodrome operating minimum (PBAOM).
+A lower aerodrome operating minimum, for a given take-off, approach or landing operation, than is available when using a basic aircraft.

-- Note 1.
-The PBAOM is derived by considering the combined capabilities of the aircraft and available ground facilities.
-Additional guidance material on PBAOM may be found in the Manual of All-Weather Operations (Doc 9365). - Note 2.
-PBAOM may be based on operational credits. - Note 3.
-PBAOM are not limited to PBN operations. - + Applicable as of 3 November 2022.
+Note 1.- The PBAOM is derived by considering the combined capabilities of the aircraft and available ground facilities.
+Additional guidance material on PBAOM may be found in the Manual of All-Weather Operations (Doc 9365).

+Note 2. - PBAOM may be based on operational credits.

+Note 3.-PBAOM are not limited to PBN operations.